What is a Directory/Path Traversal attack and how can you block it?

 To block directory traversal paths in application parameters (e.g. ../, ../../etc/passwd, etc), you can use Shield's Firewall.

 Important: There is typically no need for file paths that indicates attempts to move between directories on the filesystem.
-Be careful, as this might interfere with sites that publish content containing code snippets – it might be an idea to use the “Ignore Administrators” option.
+Be careful, as this might interfere with sites that publish content containing code snippets.

-Simply go to the Shield main menu > Config > Firewall module > Firewall Blocking > and enable Directory Traversals option:
+Simply go to the Shield main navigation menu > Security Zones > Firewall > Request Firewall Options > and enable Directory Traversals option.

-To learn more about the Shield's Firewall module, read this article here
+To learn more about the Shield's Firewall Zone, read this article here